India

 From a distance, Chemrey looks identical to Key Monastery in Spiti, with the tiny white structures sprawling over a hillock and the topsy-turvy mountain trail leading to the main monastery.

-What makes Chemrey worth visiting?
+What makes Chemrey Monastery worth visiting?

 The main reason to visit this monastery is surely its peaceful ambiance and the fact that you might be the only visitor stepping inside!